PacktPublishing/Hands-On-Continuous-Integration-and-Delivery-with-Jenkins-X-and-Kubernetes/README.md

 <DIV class>

 <UL>
-•Install and configure Jenkins X in a cloud environment with Google Cloud Platform<br/>
+• Install and configure Jenkins X in a cloud environment with Google Cloud Platform<br/>
-•Build an application with Jenkins X, or import an existing application so you can get started quickly<br/>
+• Build an application with Jenkins X, or import an existing application so you can get started quickly<br/>
-•Control how Jenkins X builds and deploys your applications so you can create the build and test pipeline that works for you<br/>
+• Control how Jenkins X builds and deploys your applications so you can create the build and test pipeline that works for you<br/>
-•Build preview environments so you can test the latest software changes in your application before you promote it to production<br/>
+• Build preview environments so you can test the latest software changes in your application before you promote it to production<br/>
-•Managing application updates (including manual promotion, rolling updates, and pull requests) so you can accelerate the delivery of your application<br/>
+• Managing application updates (including manual promotion, rolling updates, and pull requests) so you can accelerate the delivery of your application<br/>
 </LI></UL></DIV>

 ## Instructions and Navigation